MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 V1.8: Change in identification of telemetry sensors with aim to mitigate issues with their names

+V1.9:
+- Fixed compatibility issue with new Ethos versions (1.6.4, …, 26.1.0, …)
+- Fixed management of course direction
+- Correction of error situation when some control switch is not configured

 <a name="Developmentplan"></a>
 ## 14. Development plan
 It is probable there will be necessary to change or enhance some parts.
 Do not hesitate to comment and come with ideas, preferably via an Issue in the GitHub repository (New issue gpsF3XTracker for Ethos)